-Crema, the layer of tan-colored foam often seen atop a fresh shot of espresso, is considered by many coffee lovers as indicative of espresso quality.
+Crema, the layer of tan-coloured foam often seen atop a fresh shot of espresso, is considered by many coffee lovers as indicative of espresso quality.
 This isn’t entirely true.
 Many factors affect crema, including how recently the coffee beans have been roasted (5).
-However, since Fellow suggests that the coffee made with the Prismo filter will have a layer of crema, I was curious to see if it would deliver.
+However, since Fellow suggests that the coffee brewed with the Prismo filter will have a layer of crema, I was curious to see if it would deliver.

 Note that if you’ve added a paper filter to your set-up, you won’t get any crema, regardless of pressure.
 According to world-renowned coffee expert James Hoffmann, the metal filter is necessary if you want crema on your espresso.

 If you use paper, you really won’t get any crema.
 For that kind of good looking espresso-y thing, metal is your friend.